 Cowl incorporates this low-cost material into their metal silencers so that the savings and quality can be passed down to the direct user.
 Your operational costs drop as a result.
 There are no moving parts or expensive internal mechanisms within the silencer.
 Simply install it, and complete the job at hand.

-For some machines, spacing is at a premium.
+For some machines, the spacing is at a premium.
 Adding any new components onto the external surfaces is just not possible.
 The beauty of a Cowl tool is that the silencer remains hidden within the exhaust path.
 In fact, you may not realize that it’s there unless you’re told otherwise.

 Most installations place the silencer close to the engine where the exhaust system begins.
 There can even be a reactive silencer attached alongside the Cowl.
 The resulting sounds are remarkably lower in volume.